Easy (Sheryl Crow song)

 "Easy" is a song by American singer-songwriter Sheryl Crow recorded for her ninth studio album, Feels Like Home (2013).
 The song, announced as the lead single, made its airplay debut on February 21, 2013, and was released on March 12.
-The song combines elements of rock and roll and country music and also is her first release through Warner Music Nashville.
+The song is her first release through Warner Music Nashville.

 Background and composition

 In an interview, Crow described the single as her "staycation (staying home) song" and stated it was about "making your home feel like you're getting away" as opposed to vacationing in exotic places.

 Critical reception

 The song has received positive reviews from most critics.
 Jim Beviglia from American Songwriter gave the song a positive review, describing Crow's performance as "inviting", but at the same time stated that the song was in her "comfort zone".
 Billy Dukes from Taste of Country gave the track 3 and a half stars out of 5, commenting: "It’s easy to be seduced by Crow’s carefree warmth and laid-back style.
 It’s easy to overlook the effective songwriting, and it’s easy to fall into her story again and again."
 Ben Foster gave the song a "B" rating and wrote for Country Universe that "Crow’s delivery of the chorus conveys a subtle sense of excitement that quietly pulls the listener in, lending an organic feel to the track as a whole".
 Bobby Peacock from Roughstock.com praised the song's lyrics and wrote: "The song is a smooth listen, but executed strongly enough to be more than just ear candy", giving the song 3 and a half stars out of 5.
 A less favorable review came from Bob Paxman of Country Weekly, who gave the song a "C+" and said that "Sheryl delivers it with joy and a bit of playful, sexual overtone, but there's nothing extraordinary about the song."